-Ms. Simon is also a resident teaching artist for the McCarter Theatre Company and is a proud member of Actors’ Equity.
-Her acting credits include the Broadway national tours of Fiddler on the Roof with Theodore Bikel and The Music of Andrew Lloyd Webber starring Michael Bolton.
+Rebecca is a proud member of Actors Equity.
+Acting credits include the Broadway National Tours of Fiddler on the Roof with Theodore Bikel and The Music of Andrew Lloyd Webber starring Michael Bolton.
 She also toured with The Trans-Siberian Orchestra as a vocalist.
-Her New York credits include Masada at the York Theatre, Boulevard X at Raw Space, the premiere of Piper’s Song at the Gene Frankel Theatre and Alcestis and Salome, both with the NYU Graduate Musical Theatre Writing Program.
+New York credits include Masada at the York Theatre, Boulevard X at Raw Space, the premiere of Piper’s Song at the Gene Frankel Theatre and Alcestis and Salome, both with the NYU Graduate Musical Theatre Writing Program.

 Recently, she appeared in The Addams Family as Morticia at The Forestburgh Playhouse.
 Other Forestburgh credits include, Young Frankenstein, A Murder is Announced and La Cage Aux Folles.
 Other regional credits include Sweet Charity (Aurora Theatre) Les Miserables (Actors Playhouse) and Evita, Twelfth Night, Company and Noises Off (Florida Atlantic Festival Repertory).